wp-plugins/search-engine/readme.txt

 * Disallow many links within section(s) of your site by adding the class nofollow to the element tag(s)

 == Changelog ==

+= 0.5.2 =
+* Added option to Reset all data, and added ability to edit the Search Engine Token Key

 = 0.5.1 =
 * You can now index based off of a directory, when indexing a new site simply type in the path like a normal url at the end of a domain name and you'll start indexing from that page on (previously restricted to the root only)